in-toto/attestation/spec/predicates/vsa.md

     -   Added optional `verifier.version` field to record verification tools.
     -   Added Verification section with examples.
     -   Made `timeVerified` optional.
+    -   Moved from SLSA specification to in-toto attestation framework.
 -   1.0:
     -   Replaced `materials` with `resolvedDependencies`.
     -   Relaxed `VerificationResult` to allow other values.